FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 ![cloudflare-stats](https://cdn.offering.solutions/img/articles/2019-05-29/cloudflare-stats.png)

-In the last 30 days the site had about 450 k requests with nearly 80% cached.
+In the last 30 days the site delivered 8GB with nearly 80% cached.
 That is pretty cool!
 From 8 GB 6 GB were served out of the cache.

 But what does the costs say in Azure?
 Let us hit the resource group we created in the beginning and take a look at the costs of the May 2019.